Words from the founder, Melonie S. Grasty-Vazquez

 The Summer Camp (Temporarily Closed due to Covid-19)

 Kids have fun learning or enhancing their knowledge of the African American culture through music, dance, art, cooking, song, poetry, and drama.
 They also learn about inspirational leaders modern as well as historical persons.
 Field trips are scheduled weekly and like our first year, expect a great performance at the end of the session.

-Families have the opportunity to meet at the First Baptist Church of North Hollywood, CA to participate in the 7 day Kwanzaa activities.
+Families have the opportunity to meet online to participate in the 7 day Kwanzaa activities.
 There's always an activity for kids and parents to work together relating to each of the Kwanzaa Celebration nights.
 Stay linked to our email list because times can change for super Special Kwanzaa events.
 Kwanzaa dates every even year, December 26 - January 1.

 The Fundraiser Kick Off starts, Saturday in April.
 The actual date will be announced in January and the fundraiser will run for two weeks.
 The fundraiser ensures that we have professional teachers in the area of Dance, Drumming, Drama, Song, Music, as well as plenty of materials for the classes for our summer camp in July.
 The fundraiser will also increase our funds to have our professional complete the paper work for us to become a Non-Profit Organization.
 For more information and details please contact the AACT office at 818-419-9699.
 Please leave time for a return call.
 You can also email at firstname.lastname@example.org.